 Some vans lead lives that are harsh, brutal and short.

-Despite this a great deal of work goes into designing them in the first place.
-After all for the likes of Ford, Renault and Mercedes, vans are big business, and to build one that breaks or is in some way not up to the job would be a profits and image-shredding catastrophe.
-As people can spend entire working lives behind the wheels of light commercial vehicles, making them user friendly and pleasant means a lot of thought goes into their design.
+Despite this, a great deal of work goes into designing them in the first place.
+After all, for the likes of Ford, Renault and Mercedes, vans are big business, and to build one that breaks or is in some way not up to the job would be a profit and image-shredding catastrophe.
+As people can spend entire working lives behind the wheels of light commercial vehicles, making them user-friendly and pleasant means a lot of thought goes into their design.

 The deck itself was accessed by a pair of double rear doors or a huge sliding kerbside side door.

 Inside the Connect will seat three at a pinch, and has a high, comfortable driving position, plenty of neat oddments storage areas and the passenger seat can fold into a sort of mini table.
 The Connect also has a variation of the fussy, jazzy but effective enough dash and instrument cluster design you'll find in today's Fiestas, Focuses and Mondeos, but the plastics are harder wearing.
 It all works very well and is a comfortable place to be.

 The example I drove had an automatic transmission, mated to a lively, high output 1,500cc diesel engine that went about its business quietly, especially on motorways, where it was very impressive, and did this with impressive verve.
 This large vehicle/small engine combo is a sign of the times, as is the Connect's long list of safety kit, deadlocks and modern security aids.

 As something to drive the Connect is actually fun.
 It doesn't quite have the dynamic exactitude of a Focus, but it's not far behind, with brisk, accurate steering, neutral, today handling, and a ride when unladen that's firm rather than wheelbarrow like.
 Strong brakes are another plus.